vijayjagan/Data-Structure/README.md

 # Data-Structure
-All the Data Structure is implemented from the scratch
+Linked List is implemented from the scratch